 The Many Aspects to Self-Publishing

-So, your book is finished, and you have been thinking about self-publishing to get it out into reader’s hands.
-There is nothing wrong with self-publishing at all, it just takes a little bit more hard work on your end of things.
+So, your book is finished, and you have been thinking about self-publishing to get it out into the reader’s hands.
+There is nothing wrong with self-publishing at all.
+It just takes a little bit more hard work on your end of things.
 You’ll need to handle all your own marketing and advertising, but you’ll also retain complete control of your finished product.

 The Book is Finished, but What Happens Next?

 How much you spend is ultimately up to you, but the first thing that you need to look at is getting a great editor.
-Your editor will read through your book and make sure that it flows, that you haven’t left any flaws in the plot or character development and make suggestions on how they think the book could be improved.
-Once you have a manuscript which you and your editor are happy with, it’s time to move onto the next stage of your self-publishing journey.
+Your editor will read through your book and make sure that it flows, that you haven’t left any flaws in the plot or character development, and make suggestions on how they think the book could be improved.
+Once you have a manuscript that you and your editor is happy with, it’s time to move on to the next stage of your self-publishing journey.

-Now your book has been edited and proofed; it’s time to have some impartial eyes look at it.
+Now your book has been edited and proofed, it’s time to have some impartial eyes look at it.
 If you can start to build a list of proofreaders, you’ll be able to call upon them in the future with any new books you write.
-Remember, some will be quick, others may take quite a lot of time.
-Proofreaders are looking at the flow of the novel, plot twists, character development and may even pick up on any errors or problems which have slipped through.
-After you get all your proofreader’s comments back, you and your editor may have to make some changes to the book to incorporate any ideas which the proofreaders have had.
+Remember, some will be quick.
+Others may take quite a lot of time.
+Proofreaders are looking at the flow of the novel, plot twists, and character development and may even pick up on any errors or problems that have slipped through.
+After you get all your proofreader’s comments back, you and your editor may have to make some changes to the book to incorporate any ideas that the proofreaders have had.

-When you have a clean, edited, proofed manuscript finished it’s time to send it off to get formatted.
-This is where your book will be formatted for all the different printers and e-book company’s requirements.
-You’ll be able to choose certain designs and layouts which suit your book and your preferences.
+When you have a clean, edited, proofed manuscript finished, it’s time to send it off to get formatted.
+This is where your book will be formatted for all the different printer’s and e-book company’s requirements.
+You’ll be able to choose certain designs and layouts that suit your book and your preferences.
 You’ll need a final page count for your cover, but now is a good time to be thinking of ideas and a general concept for your cover.

 Leave a Reply